Reporting security vulnerabilities

 - Spamming techniques, such as sending out emails in large quantities

-- Social Engineering techniques, such as getting people to share confidential information
+- Social engineering techniques, such as getting people to share confidential information

 - Sending complaints about our products or services